Common Emergency Preparedness Mistakes Homeowners Make Before Storm Season

 Assuming Short Outages Are the Only Risk

-Overlooking Electrical Safety During Outages
+Overlooking Electrical and Fire Risk During Outages

 Misunderstanding Generator and Fuel Safety

-Generators introduce serious hazards if safety guidance is misunderstood or ignored.
+Generators provide resilience, but they also introduce serious hazards if used improperly.
 Carbon monoxide exposure remains one of the leading causes of storm-related fatalities.
+Many incidents occur when generators are placed too close to homes or operated in garages for ā€œjust a few minutes.ā€

 Failing to Plan Communication and Information Access